-Many people do not realize that long before there was the WNBA, there was a woman who attempted to join the ranks of professional basketball. six-foot-three Lusia Harris of Delta State Univeristy was taken in the seventh round of the 1977 NBA draft by the New Orleans Jazz. the pick was well diserving.
-Harris is still one of the greatest center to ever play womens college basketball.
+Many people do not realize that long before there was the WNBA, there was a woman who attempted to join the ranks of professional basketball. six-foot-three Lusia Harris of Delta State University was taken in the seventh round of the 1977 NBA draft by the New Orleans Jazz.
+The pick was well deserving.
+Harris is still one of the greatest center to ever play women's college basketball.

-She was a three-time All American at Delta State,Four-time All-State, All-Region, team MVP and team high scorer. set a then record of 58 points in a game, the most points by a woman in a college game until Cheryl Miller broke that mark. by the time she graduated, she held 15 of 18 Delta State team, single game and career records.
+She was a three-time All American at Delta State,Four-time All-State, All-Region, team MVP and team high scorer.
+She set a then record of 58 points in a game, the most points by a woman in a college game until Cheryl Miller broke that mark.
+When she had graduated she held 15 of 18 Delta State team single game and career records.

-When Harris was drafted by the Jazz in 1977 she thought it was a joke. "...Drafted by a Mens team?" was a quote from Harris taken from a Mississippi based news paper. but this was no Joke. the Jazz which played only a few hundred miles from where Harris played college ball took the 6'3" center probibly as a publicity stunt.
-Harris had to be realistic about her chances, she was an inside player, with a poor jumpshot. and at 6'3" she wouldn't have had a chance at playing Center in the land of giants in the NBA.
-Harris was also pregnant at the time, so she never attended training camp.
+When Harris was drafted by the Jazz in 1977 she thought it was a joke. "...Drafted by a Mens team?" was a quote from Harris taken from a Mississippi based news paper.
+The Jazz which played only a few hundred miles from where Harris played college ball took the 6'3" center most likely as a publicity stunt.
+Harris had to be realistic about her chances, she was an inside player, with a poor jumpshot.
+At 6'3" she wouldn't have had a chance at playing center in the NBA.
+Harris was also pregnant at the time, which prevented her from attending training camp.

 Born: 2/10/1955 in Minster city, MS Member of the 1976 Silver medel winning USA womens basketball team.